RiverFort/api-riverfort/README.md

 # api-riverfort
-The riverfort is the RESTful API application built using the Django REST framework.
+The api-riverfort is the RESTful API application built using the Django REST framework.

 ## Installation
 * `venv`